pojler/imageprocessing/README.md

 # imageprocessing

-It's a simple project to compare c++ and java solutions on two image processing algorithms.
+It's a simple project to compare c++ and java solutions of two image processing algorithms.

 To compile c++ solution you will need: